yuki24/pushing/README.md

 # Pushing [![Build Status](https://travis-ci.org/yuki24/pushing.svg?branch=master)](https://travis-ci.org/yuki24/pushing)

-Pushing is a push notification framework that implements interfaces similar to ActionMailer's APIs.
+Pushing is a push notification framework that implements interfaces similar to ActionMailer.

- * **Convention over Configuration**: Pushing brings Convention over Configuration to your app's push notification implementation.
+ * **Convention over Configuration**: Pushing brings Convention over Configuration to your app for organizing your push notification implementations.
  * **Extremely Easy to Learn**: If you know how to use ActionMailer, you already know how to use Pushing.
 Send notifications asynchronously with ActiveJob at no learning cost.
  * **Testability**: First-class support for push notification.
 No more hassle writing custom code or stubs/mocks for your tests.

-**While this gem is actively maintained and has a bright future, it is still under heavy development.
-It is safe to use it in production and all public APIs will go through the deprecation cycle (deprecate first and remove).
+**While this gem is actively maintained, it is still under heavy development.
+It is safe to use it in production, and all public APIs will go through the deprecation cycle (deprecate first and remove).
 However, expect a large number of changes until it gets stable and mature.**

 ## Getting Started